Sign Up for a Free Account

 Peroxisomes are single-layer lipid biolayer organelles found in the cytosol that play a role in beta oxidation and reduction of reactive oxygen species, among other things, by their ability to contain oxidases and catalase.

-Microbodies were first described in mouse kidney by Rhodin in 1958, and purified microbodies from rat liver were then found to be active in peroxide-linked oxidation reactions, leading to the name "peroxisomes" (36).
+Microbodies were first described in mouse kidney in 1958, and purified microbodies from rat liver were then found to be active in peroxide-linked oxidation reactions, leading to the name "peroxisomes" (36).
 The ubiquitous presence of these single-membraned organelles, their role in fatty acid oxidation, and their absence in patients with Zellweger syndrome (28) stimulated interest in peroxisome biology.
 A reliable assay for peroxisome dysfunction based on elevated serum very-long-chain fatty acids defined a new category of human metabolic disease (43).

 Zellweger spectrum is defined by the clinical disorders of Zellweger syndrome, neonatal adrenoleukodystrophy, and infantile Refsum disease and is characterized as severe, intermediate, and mild.
 These disorders were described before the relationship to peroxisome deficiency was known; thus, the terms do not relate directly to the underlying gene defect.